Why a Bad Candidate Experience Is Bad for Business

-Beyond the impact to candidates who considered a firm, a substantial number of candidates – 22 percent of those who have a negative experience – will also go off and tell friends and colleagues to not apply at the firm.
+Beyond the impact to candidates who considered an agency, a substantial number of candidates – 22 percent of those who have a negative experience – will also go off and tell friends and colleagues to not apply at the agency.
 With highly desired talent often found via referral networks, this diminishes the pool of available candidates.
 In contrast, 96-98 percent of candidates who had a positive experience (4-5 stars) would refer someone else to work at the company.

 There’s a steep cost of open positions and potentially higher costs of hiring.

 The longer it takes to fill a position, the greater the time burden and cost is on the hiring manager.
 Hiring managers have to spend more time on interviewing and recruitment at the expense of doing their regular day-jobs.
 Plus, recruiters have to spend more time finding candidates.

 But an even greater hit is the lost productivity and value from an unfilled position and a vacant seat.
 Existing employees may be tapped out or stressed because they have to work harder to pick up the load.
 If it’s a revenue-producing job, then revenue will be lost along with potential market share or share of wallet for the customer base served by the position.